chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 EDS adheres to the following API naming conventions:

 ### Variants
+The default option should be the one most commonly used in order to reduce friction for developers using the components.

 - `variant` should be used for primary _stylistic_ variations of a component, such as (e.g. `<Card variant="bordered">` or `<Button variant="secondary">`). `variant` should be used if there is primarily one variable used to manipulate the component style.
 - `inverted` should be used consistently for stylistic `variation`s that "invert" the color schemes (e.g. `inverted=true`) to work on a darker background.